jimjiang2/ch341dll_wrap_typical_app/README.md

 using guide:
-1. python_ch341_pychorm_pjs.zip this file contain hold projects . open it in pychram and run .....
+1. python_ch341_pychorm_pjs.zip this file contain the entire project files. open it in pychram and run .....

 enjoy it!